ImaanBontle/SDV-immersive-weathers/README.md

 *[Skip to installation](#getting-started) or [share your feedback][discussions-tab].*

-Have you ever yearned for some way to add more nuance or realism to Stardew's' weather?
-Or felt saddened at the general lack of weather mods for Stardew?
-Well, the dry spell is finally over!
+Have you yearned for a way to add more nuance, variety and realism to Stardew's weather, but been saddened by the general lack of weather mods on the Nexus?
+Well, fear not!
+The dry spell is at an end!

-**Introducing: Immersive Weathers!**

-With this series, I will slowly be adding more depth and variety to the in-game weather with the end goal of creating a realistic, fully-customisable weather experience.
-Some of the planned features include custom climates, dynamic weather, realistic forecasts and optional gameplay challenges.
-Each mod will also allow you to tweak the settings individually, or to use one of several pre-defined weather templates for an easier, streamlined setup.
+**Introducing: Immersive Weathers, a brand new mod series with the ultimate goal of bringing greater depth,  immersion and variety to Stardew Valley's weather system!**

+Each mod in the series will bring increased complexity and variety, with each mod focusing on a particular feature.
+Some of these planned features including custom climates, dynamic weather changes, realistic (i.e. *mostly* reliable) weather forecasts, optional gameplay challenges and even potentially new weather types.

+This project is entirely modular in design, so users may pick-and-choose from any of the mods depending on their preferences, provided they have at least installed [The Framework](#about-framework) (this mod), as the other mods won't work without it.
+Other than that, features operate largely independently of one another (although cool interactions may occur when certain mods are used together).

-**The first mod in the series, [Climate Control](#about-climate-control), has just been released (did someone say 'Snow in Fall'?).
-Stay tuned for more updates!**
+**The first mod in the series, [Climate Control](#about-climate-control), has just been released *(did someone say 'Snow in Fall'?)*, with more on the way!**

-This project follows a modular design, so you can pick-and-choose which mods to use.
-Read below for a summary of each mod.
+ However, other than that, users are free to pick-and-choose from the series based on their preferences, with the features activating completely independently of one another (although some cool integrations will occur if certain sister mods are used together).

+For an overview of each mod's features, read the summaries below.

 <!--Framework-->
 ### Framework (REQUIRED) ([Nexus][nexus-link]|[ModDrop][moddrop-link]|[GitHub][github-link]) <a id="about-framework"></a>